setms/book/docs/introduction/engineering.md

 ## Evolution of an engineering discipline

 Engineering applies science, which takes time to develop.
-A new field of engineering necessarily grows from humble beginnings.
+A new field of engineering therefore necessarily grows from humble beginnings.
 @@Shaw1990 provides the following model of such evolution:

 ![Evolution of an engineering discipline](https://www.researchgate.net/profile/Trevor-Bihl/publication/339029049/figure/download/fig2/AS:854876443660288@1580829835253/Shaws-Model-of-the-evolution-of-engineering-disciplines-from-14.png)